Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four true leaves — different from miniature seedling leaves – transplant them.
+When your plants have three or four true leaves — different from mini seedling leaves — it's time to transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
 Apply fertilizer as directed, either on top of the soil after it's planted or in the hole.
-Only apply as much as recommended, as you could burn and kill the plant instead of helping it along.
+Don't apply more than recommended, as you could burn the plant and kill it instead of helping it.

 Protect Your Garden With Mulch

 Finish off your garden with compost and mulch.
-Mulch controls weeds and keeps your soil from drying out.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your New Orleans Central Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your New Orleans Central Garden Center, online, or on our mobile app.
 Let's get growing together.

 62 Westbank Expy